Skip to content

 A Pvt Ltd company has higher compliance costs compared to sole proprietorships and partnerships.
 Below are key compliance costs:

-The registration process for an LLP is simpler and faster than for a Pvt Ltd company, but Pvt Ltd companies have better long-term benefits.
+The registration process for an LLP is simpler and faster than for a Private Limited company, but the latter has better long-term benefits.

 Registration Time7-10 days10-15 days